BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Experiments

 \subsection{Ablation Study (RQ3)}

-Table \ref{tab:ablation_ml1m} summarises the contribution of each core sub-module within the proposed BlossomRec architecture.
-Four controlled variants are evaluated: (1) \emph{LTIS-only}, where the STIS branch is disabled; (2) \emph{STIS-only}, where the LTIS branch is disabled; (3) \emph{LTIS + SWA}, in which the power mask in STIS is replaced by a sliding-window attention (SWA) with fixed window size 16; (4) The model is BlossomRec.
+Table~\ref{tab:ablation_ml1m} summarizes the contribution of each core submodule in the proposed BlossomRec architecture.
+Four controlled variants are evaluated: (1) \emph{LTIS-only}, where the STIS branch is disabled.
+(2) \emph{STIS-only}, where the LTIS branch is disabled.
+(3) \emph{LTIS + SWA}, where the power-law mask in STIS is replaced with sliding-window attention (SWA) using a fixed window size of 16.
+(4) \emph{BlossomRec}, the full model.

-\begin{itemize}[leftmargin=*] \item Disabling either branch uniformly hurts performance, corroborating the necessity of parallel sparse attention.
-The \emph{LTIS-only} variant suffers the largest decline, yielding relative drops of $-$0.70 \% Recall@10, $-$2.72 \% MRR@10 and $-$2.07 \% NDCG@10.
-This suggests that short-term interests are important for performance.
-Conversely, retaining only the \emph{STIS-only} variant degrades NDCG@10 by 0.77 \%, evidencing that STIS may take more weight in gating. \item Replacing the STIS branch with sliding window attention (\emph{LTIS + SWA}) narrows the receptive field to a fixed locality.
-Although this variant outperforms the single-branch ablations, it still trails the full model by 0.52 \% Recall@10 and 0.54 \% NDCG@10, confirming that the power attention mask is more suitable for SRS. \item In summary, these results verify that the dual-branch design is not merely additive.
-Specifically, the LTIS and STIS pathways function complementarily to model long-term interests and short-term interests, thereby achieving optimal performance. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Disabling either branch consistently hurts performance, confirming the necessity of the parallel sparse-attention design.
+The \emph{LTIS-only} variant suffers the largest decline, with relative drops of 0.70\% in Recall@10, 2.72\% in MRR@10, and 2.07\% in NDCG@10.
+This suggests that short-term interests play an important role in recommendation performance.
+Conversely, the \emph{STIS-only} variant degrades NDCG@10 by 0.77\%, indicating that long-term interest modeling also contributes to the final performance. \item Replacing the STIS branch with sliding-window attention (\emph{LTIS + SWA}) restricts the receptive field to a fixed local window.
+Although this variant outperforms the single-branch ablations, it still trails the full model by 0.52\% in Recall@10 and 0.54\% in NDCG@10, confirming that the power-law attention mask is more suitable for SRS. \item In summary, these results verify that the dual-branch design is not merely an additive combination of two sparse attention patterns.
+Instead, the LTIS and STIS pathways function complementarily by modeling long-term and short-term user interests, respectively, thereby achieving the best overall performance. \end{itemize}